Naqada II: Warfare

-Numerous scenes of warfare appears on decorated ivories of the period, especially on knife handles such as the Gebel el-Arak knife.
+Numerous scenes of warfare appear on decorated ivories of the period, especially on knife handles such as the Gebel el-Arak knife.
 The period has been characterized as a period of expansion and consolidation, establishing the basis for the formation of the Egyptian empire.

 In the Gebel el-Arak knife, the fighting figurines are armed with flint knives, clubs and also pear-shaped maces, which are considered as an innovation introduced from Mesopotamia, replacing the initial Egyptian disk-shaped mace.
 Some authors have suggested that the reliefs represent a battle between warriors of the cities of Abydos and Hierakonpolis, the two main rival Egyptian cities of the period, and that the victor was Abydos.
 In effect, most of Egypt became unified under rulers from Abydos during the Naqada III period.

 Another knife with very similar iconography, including depictions of warriors, prisoners and nearly identical types of ships can be seen in the Metropolitan Museum of Art (Accession number: 26.241.1).
 Numerous objects from the Naqada II period are similar to the Gebel el-Arak Knife in style and content.

 Gebel el-Arak Knife.
 Shaven-headed attackers armed with maces and knives, against unarmed opponents with long hair, all wearing penile sheaths.